zaiquanyang/LLaVA_Next_STVG/README.md

 ## 💻 Get Started

+Our method implementation is in the folder `stvg`.

-The inference script is :
+The inference script `run_hcstvg2` is :

 ```shell
 idx=-5